dsound-zz/fieldforge-backend/TASKS.md

 ~~5.
 Add rate limiting middleware using `express-rate-limit` with sensible defaults.~~ ~~6.
 Create a `/health` route that checks database connectivity using a lightweight query.~~ ~~7.
-Add unit tests for job completion logic, including invoice creation and status transitions.~~
-8. Implement a weekly-hours report endpoint for technicians summarizing scheduled hours.
+Add unit tests for job completion logic, including invoice creation and status transitions.~~ ~~8.
+Implement a weekly-hours report endpoint for technicians summarizing scheduled hours.~~
 9. Add ability to upload customer documents with mocked storage and metadata table.
 10. Add per-user API keys with creation, revocation, and middleware authentication support.
 11. Implement refresh tokens for authentication to reduce JWT exposure.